markomanninen/svcs/README.md

 "Show me all dependency changes by Alice"
 "How has the DataProcessor class evolved?"
 "Which commits had the most significant semantic changes?"

+# New git integration queries:
+"What files were changed in commit abc123?"
+"Show me the actual diff for that commit"
+"What were the exact code changes that led to the authentication refactoring?"
+"Show me only the changes to auth.py in commit abc123"
 ```

 ### **Web Dashboard (`svcs_web.py`)**